Ivelina0/History-of-Mathematics/README.md

 ### Heavy-Tailed Phenomena
 - **St. Petersburg Paradox**: Illustrates when LLN and CLT break down due to infinite expectation - demonstrated the start of utility theory.
 - **Comparison with Geometric Game**: Changing the Payoff structure of the game changes the effects of exponential vs. bounded tails.

+### Markov Chain Text Analysis
+This notebook recreates Andrey Markov’s classic experiment on **vowel/consonant dependence** in Alexander Pushkin’s *Eugene Onegin*.
+It maps letters to two states — **V** (vowel) and **C** (consonant) — and tests whether successive letters are independent or exhibit Markovian dependence.

+- An example of some Russian text.
+You can change it to other languages or even try it out on other data - any data where you can define a small set of "states" and observe sequences over time, you can do a transition-matrix analysis on.
+E.g. DNA and RNA bases, protein structures, client churn analysis, finanical volatility regimes, credit rating analysis, sports, and so on.
+- You can also try to perform an **independence check** using the chi-square test on adjacent pairs.
+- Using the transition matrix you can also try to **simulate** a V/C sequence from the fitted chain, and create "new text" data.

 ## Requirements